For Better or Worse (film): Box office

-The film was first shown in America on March 19, 1995, and in the UK on 29 December 1995.
+The film was first shown in the United States on March 19, 1995, and in the UK on 29 December 1995.
 On 1 April 1997, the film premiered in Italy and in Hungary too on 20 May 1997.
 In Sweden, the film first received a TV premier on 1 August 2004.
-The film grossed $25,912 on its opening weekend in America across 24 screens before totaling $40,622 by the end of March.
+The film grossed $25,912 on its opening weekend in the USA across 24 screens before totaling $40,622 by the end of March.

 Critical reception

 Iotis Erlewine of Allmovie gave the film two out of five stars.
 Both Video Movie Guide 2002 and Video Source Book gave the film two out of five stars as well.

-In 2004, Vince Leo of Qwipster.net gave an unfavorable review, stating: "Not exactly the directorial debut that 'Seinfeld' favorite Jason Alexander would have hoped for, 'For Better or Worse' is little more than a ninety-minute collection of strained situations and unfunny moments.
+In 2004, Vince Leo of Qwipster.net gave an unfavorable review, stating: "Not exactly the directorial debut that Seinfeld favorite Jason Alexander would have hoped for, For Better or Worse is little more than a ninety-minute collection of strained situations and unfunny moments.
 The problems start early, as it is just a bad idea for a romantic comedy to begin with, and it certainly doesn't help that Jeff Nathanson can't inject anything fresh into it.
-'For Better or Worse' isn't devoid of comedy, as it did occasionally make me chuckle, but not nearly enough as it made me annoyed.
-'For Better or Worse' is a rhetorical proposition, as all Alexander delivers is worse and worse.
+For Better or Worse isn't devoid of comedy, as it did occasionally make me chuckle, but not nearly enough as it made me annoyed.
+For Better or Worse is a rhetorical proposition, as all Alexander delivers is worse and worse.
 Unless you find him completely irresistible, there's not much going for this inept misfire."

 The Atlanta Journal-Constitution reviewed the film upon release, giving a rating of two and a half stars out of four, noting: "Exceedingly strange comedy wavers between hilarity and "huh?".
-'For Better or Worse' just strange enough for cable."
+For Better or Worse just strange enough for cable."

 Home media

 Following its release, For Better or Worse remained out-of-print and only available on VHS, although, in recent years, it is available as a download via iTunes and on Amazon via Instant Video.
 In 1996, Home Video Hellas released the film on VHS in Greece, whilst LK-TEL Vídeo released it on the same format in Brazil.
-In 1999, Turner Home Entertainment released the film in America on VHS.
+In 1996, Turner Home Entertainment released the film in America on VHS.
 Sony Pictures Home Entertainment released the film in the UK in 1999, where it featured slightly different artwork to the American release.